1 9 5 3 – 1 9 8 3 (UK)

 Regular acts on the show were Ken Dodd, Danny La Rue, Roy Hudd, Arthur Askey, Hilda Baker and Les Dawson.

-At the end of each show, the audience would join in with the performers in a rousing chorus of Down at the Old Bull and Bush.
+At the end of each show, the audience would join in with the performers in a rousing chorus of The Old Bull and Bush.

 At the height of its popularity, in 1975, there was an audience waiting list of over 24,000 people.